 For cabin ventilation, wall fans are provided.
 Toiletries and other personal use things, which are essential for hygiene are also provided.

 Western and local flavors fill the menu of the cruise ship.
 The fusion of flavors from Indonesia and the Western countries give guests a taste of both worlds.
 Full meals are served buffet style.
 These meals can be enjoyed in the al-fresco dining area with a panoramic view of the sea.

 There are snacks served all day to give the body ample amount of energy in between dives and other activities.
 Servings of hot and cold drinks complement the equally-delicious snacks.

-For those who want beer and wine, an assortment of collections are also available.
+For those who want beer and wine, an assortment of collections is also available.
 These alcoholic beverages are ideal to accompany friendly conversations and exchanges of diving experiences.